AdCons/azure-fundamentals/README.md

 - ***Horizontal scaling*** means increasing or decreasing the ***number of virtual machines***.

+***Elasticity*** refers to the ability to scale resources as needed, to ensure that an application can keep up with demand, and then reducing the available resources during off-peak hours.

 #### Describe The Benefits Of Reliability And Predictable In The Cloud

 ***Reliability and predictability*** are two crucial cloud benefits that help you develop solutions with confidence.